assist-iot/assist-iot-documentation/docs/source/verticals/manageability/management_of_services_and_enablers.rst

 ***************
 Introduction
 ***************
-Integrated in the tactile dashboard, this enabler will present a graphical environment where ASSIST-IoT administrators can instantiate the enablers required to work, and also to connect them to compose a composite service (i.e., a workflow).
-Having information about the physical topology and available k8s nodes/clusters, it will allow the user to decide whether to select the proper node or cluster for deploying an enabler, or let the system decide based on pre-defined architectural rules.
+Integrated in the tactile dashboard, this enabler will present a graphical environment where ASSIST-IoT administrators can instantiate the enablers required to work, and also to connect them to compose a composite service (i.e., a workflow or a pipeline).
+Having information about the physical topology and available K8s nodes/clusters, it will allow the user to decide whether to select the proper node or cluster for deploying an enabler, or let the system decide based on pre-defined architectural rules.

 ***************
 Features